epic-kitchens/epic-kitchens-100-annotations/README.md

 ### Pickle Files

 We also provide pickle files for all of the main train/val/test csvs for ease of use.
 These files require python 3.5+ and pandas 1.0.0+ to read.
-The pickle files are automatically tagged with the commit hash and version for version control purposes which can be found as follows in python:
+The pickle files are automatically tagged with the commit hash and version for version control purposes which can be found in python using the following commands:

 ```
 >>> import pandas as pd